-IFRS 16 "Leases" (effective for annual periods beginning on or after 1 January 2019) IFRS 16 has been issued in January 2016 and supersedes IAS 17.
+IFRS 16 has been issued in January 2016 and supersedes IAS 17.
 The objective of the standard is to ensure the lessees and lessors provide relevant information in a manner that faithfully represents those transactions.
 IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.
+In summary, the estimated impact on the financial statements of the company, since the adoptionn of IFRS 16 are: